Skip to main content

 Timing for campus closures is designed to give our community time to prepare before a storm’s forecasted impact and to evacuate if they choose.

 Hurricanes are large storms that produce fast winds and heavy rain.
-There are five types of hurricanes based on wind speed.
+There are five categories of hurricanes based on wind speed.

 Hurricanes can produce heavy flooding and lead to power outages and other hazardous damage.
 The dangerous wind speeds also make it unsafe for first responders to be on the roads during the height of the storm.